Prices from £35.00

 In stock.
 Simply fill in a brief consultation questionnaire and one of our doctors will review your request today.

-Malarone tablets are a great choice for last minute travellers as you can start taking the treatment just 1-2 days before your trip.
-Malarone tablets are more expensive than other malaria tablets, but the key benefit of Malarone is that it is less likely to cause side effects, (compared to other treatments like Doxycycline).
+Malarone tablets are a great choice for last minute travellers as you can start treatment just 1 to 2 days before your trip.
+Malarone tablets are less likely to cause side effects compared to other treatments, like doxycycline.

 How do I take Malarone?

-Paediatric Malarone tablets are available for children weighing 11 to 40 kg.
-The same instructions apply, just with this different tablet.
+Paediatric Malarone tablets are available for children – your doctor will need an accurate weight to make sure your child gets the right dose.
+The same instructions apply, just with this different, lower dose tablet.
 You should take your tablet with food and liquids.